 Vienna Insurance Group (VIG), headquartered in Vienna, is the leading insurance group throughout Central and Eastern Europe (CEE).
 More than 50 insurance companies and pension funds in 30 countries form a Group with a long-standing tradition, strong brands and close customer relations.
-The around 29,000 employees in the VIG take care of the day-to-day needs of around 28 million customers.
+Around 30,000 employees in the VIG take care of the day-to-day needs of around 32 million customers.